 potentially creditable hazardous waste pharmaceuticals and evaluated hazardous

-waste pharmaceuticals on site for 180 calendar days or less.
+waste pharmaceuticals on-site for 180 calendar days or less.
 The 180 days start

 after the potentially creditable hazardous waste pharmaceutical has been

-evaluated and applies to any hazardous waste pharmaceuticals accumulated on
+evaluated and applies to any hazardous waste pharmaceuticals accumulated

 (ii) Aging pharmaceuticals.
 Unexpired